dart-lang/site-www/src/codelabs/async-await/index.md

 ## Practice handling errors
 Use `async` and `await` to accomplish the following:

-* Make `changeUsername` call the provided asynchronous function `getNewUsername`, and return its result
+* Update `changeUsername` to call the provided asynchronous function `getNewUsername`, and return its result.
-* `changeUsername` must catch and return any errors thrown by getNewUsername, prefixing the returned error with the following string: `Error:`
+* The `changeUsername` function must catch and return any errors thrown by getNewUsername
+* Prefix the returned error with the following string: `Error:`.
-* Example return value from `changeUsername` when `getNewUsername` throws an
+* An example return value from `changeUsername` when `getNewUsername` throws an
-  error: `Error: Username must contain only alphanumeric values`
+  error: `Error: Username must contain only alphanumeric values`.

 ## Putting it all together